 Damon gets into several really deep ideas here related to the perspective that fiction is all about exploring human nature.
 As he said, even the shallowest genre stories still have something to say through their characters about humanity.

 If our plot is meant to reveal our character (how they respond to obstacles, etc.), then in a way, our characters reveal the story.
 Our story’s themes and the messages behind the struggle are all exposed by our characters.

-I hope you found Damon’s insights as fascinating as I did.
-Feel free to ask questions about characters or characterization in the comments, as I’m hoping to bring him back for more of a nuts-and-bolts post about what characterization looks like on the page. *smile*
+I hope you found Damon’s insights helpful.
+Feel free to ask questions about characters or characterization in the comments, even regarding more of a nuts-and-bolts look at what characterization looks like on the page. *smile*

 What does character or characterization mean to you?
 Did you know any of the history of the word before?
 Do you struggle with creating characters or how to reveal them through characterization?
 Do you have any questions for Damon?
 Do you have any suggestions for a follow-up post about characters or characterization?Pin It